 Not all days with arthritis are the same and symptoms can flare up and then feel comparatively mild.
 If you have arthritis in your hand, it may be difficult to hold a book or open a can.
 If you have arthritis in the knee, it may be difficult to walk, dance or run.
 Living with an invisible health condition can be incredibly frustrating and uncomfortable, but luckily there are drug and drug-free options which can help alleviate the symptoms.

 Aside from physical pain, arthritis can have a huge impact on a person’s mental health.

 “Mental health problems are very common in people with arthritis.
 Having any painful condition can get people down in time.
 Having to take regular drugs indefinitely, which may have side effects, can also get people down.
 Pain can also lead to poor sleep quality, meaning that people wake frequently up at night and do not get the deep restorative sleep that we all need to wake up feeling refreshed.
-This contributes to fatigue and low mood, both of which can then increase the levels of pain in a vicious cycle,” says Dr Wendy.
+This contributes to fatigue and low mood, both of which can then increase the levels of pain in a vicious cycle,” says Arthritis Action.